 Instead, those providing support should focus on direct and straightforward language to convey messages effectively, which is a fundamental aspect of ABA.

-Visual aids offer tangible references, facilitating the understanding of concepts and expression of needs, reinforcing the significance of early intensive behavioral intervention (EIBI) in developing these skills.
+Visual aids offer tangible references, facilitating the understanding of concepts and expression of needs, reinforcing the significance of (EIBI) in developing these skills.

 Practice Active Listening: Empathy plays a key role in communication.